No Deposit Betting Bonus that Does Not Require a Deposit

 The terms of what a free bet offer can be used on are normally explained in the terms and conditions of the promotion or sign-up offer.
 They will differ from one bookmaker to another.
 Some promotions offering a free bet will clearly state what sport or event the bet may be used for.

 How many free bets can I claim?

-A free bet obtained as part of the sign up offers can only be claimed once from each particular betting site.
+A free bet obtained as part of the sign-up offers can only be claimed once from each betting site.
 However, there are no limits to how many free bets can be claimed from online betting site promotions as long as all the requirements for qualification are met.

 Can I withdraw winnings from my free bet?

-Yes, winnings from a free bet can be withdrawn as long as any wagering requirements have been met.
-The original free bet is normally not returned only any profit made from the free bet.
-In some cases any profit made from a free bet may be paid out in further betting bonuses, this should be explained in the terms and conditions of the free bet.
+Yes, winnings from a free bet can be withdrawn if any wagering requirements have been met.
+The original free bet is normally not returned, only any profit made from the free bet.
+In some cases, any profit made from a free bet may be paid out in further betting bonuses.
+This should be explained in the terms and conditions of the free bet.